-There may be occasions where following the initial review, the case is deemed to have inadequate information to complete a paper-based assessment, yet the case risk assessment has deemed a face-to-face assessment to be inappropriate.
-This must only be considered after the HCP has exhausted all face-to-face assessment routes including virtual assessment before considering a paper-based assessment, in such circumstances.
-The HCP must also make all reasonable attempts to gain further evidence to complete a paper-based assessment.

-In such circumstances where, despite exhausting all attempts to gain sufficient medical evidence, there remains a paucity of evidence, a case may be completed using "best endeavours".
+There may be occasions where following the initial review, the case is deemed to have inadequate information to complete a paper-based assessment, yet the case risk assessment has deemed a face-to-face, virtual and telephone assessment to be inappropriate.
+In such circumstances if, despite exhausting all attempts to gain sufficient medical evidence, there remains a paucity of evidence, the case may be completed using "best endeavours".
 Determination of permanent disablement in this context should be achieved using the evidence available, clinical knowledge, appropriate and justifiable clinical reasoning and by considering the balance of probabilities.
 The HCP must state within the report that it is being written using best endeavours, to inform the VPB about the context of the case, and the context in which clinical advice is being provided.